reflex-dev/reflex-web/docs/api-reference/event_triggers.md

     },
     {
         "name": "on_change",
         "description": "The on_change event handler is called when the value of an element has changed.
-For example, it’s called when the user types into a text input each keystoke triggers the on change.", "state": """class ChangeState(rx.State):
+For example, it’s called when the user types into a text input each keystroke triggers the on change.", "state": """class ChangeState(rx.State):
     checked: bool = False